 - 1. Print the solar house on card stock. - 2.
 Cut out the shape following all solid blue lines. - 3.
 Fold on the dotted lines.
 Fold the roof eaves under so that the roof hangs over the side of building. - 4.
 Fold up the bottom and tape the wall seam and wall to floor seams. - 5.
-Fold the roof closed and tape roof peak. - Attach a 1.5 or 3 volt solar panel on the house and use copper foil tape to make a circuit with an LED.
+Fold the roof closed and tape roof peak. - 6.
+Attach a 1.5 or 3 volt solar panel on the house and use copper foil tape to make a circuit with an LED.
 Note that the longer lead of an LED should go to the positive (red) wire of a cell.
 Test the house under a strong light or the sun. - 7.
-Orient all the houses towards south. - 8.
-Use copper tape to complete a circuit to the Storage unit.
+Orient all the houses towards south.